Maverick95/sql-helper/notes.md

 More efficient / neater table aliases.

-How to build up the tables / views.
-The whole aim of this is to reduce input from the user.

 I think you have four commands to start off with.
-a) Add table DONE
-b) Add filter DONE
 c) Reset
-d) Execute DONE
 e) Status

 Do table / filter names match the whole table or just part?